Muldec/stash-wiki/Theme-Pulsar.md

 ```
-/*	StashApp Pulsar Theme - Fonzie 2020-21 v1.3.6	*/
+/*	StashApp Pulsar Theme - Fonzie 2020-21 v1.4.0 beta	*/
 /* ---------------------------------------------------- */
-/* ---------- Updated to Stash version 0.60.15 -------- */
+/* --------- Updated to Stash version 0.6.0-49 -------- */

-/* Adjustments to the 0.6 version, as well as moving the tag name
-into the tag picture when clicking on a tag + adding multiple
-shadows to the resolution and the time/length of the videos

-Some minor things (the Movies page and the queries), and items on
-the Scenes page now dynamically adjust depending on the size of
-your browser window, just like they already do on the Performer page

-Issues when editing a movie got fixed
-Folder color when doing selective scan
-Preview Videos were too small				*/
+/* Adjustments to latest developmental version which includes
+   performer & studio ratings, as well as several new performer
+   fields + images & galleries in the performer card.		*/